Logic Pro’s 10.8 Update: Revolutionizing Audio Mastering with AI

 The above youtube video will take you on a tour of the Mastering Assistant’s features.
 We’ll see what it can do and compare it to a pro mastering chain that would set you back a cool $1000.

 We’ll be testing the Logic Pro Mastering Assistant on a lo-fi track “Leeyla’s Mood” by Dei.
-This track’s modern vibe and organic elements make it the perfect candidate to demonstrate what AI-generated music mastering can do.
+This track’s modern vibe and organic elements make it the perfect candidate to demonstrate what AI-generated music mastering can do for mastering engineers.

 Using the Logic Pro Mastering Assistant